studiozero/szvr/src/blog/vr_business_feb_2017.md

 ---
 date : "2017-02-28T18:00:00Z"
 image : "#ec1d83"
-title : "Why the web will win" sell : "Why the web will win" summary : "It would be a tragedy for any one person or corporation to wield total power in VR" description : "The web isn't perfect, but it's the best place we have for VR, or indeed anything else"
+title : "Why Web VR"
+sell : "Why the web will win"
+summary : "It would be a tragedy for any one person or corporation to wield total power in VR" description : "The web isn't perfect, but it's the best place we have for VR, or indeed anything else"